Office of the United Nations High Commissioner for Human Rights (OHCHR)

 Moreover, believing in crucial and universal role of the OHCHR in promotion and protection of human rights worldwide, Azerbaijan regularly informs the OHCHR about its domestic measures and reforms aimed at protection of human rights in the country as well as best practices and progress it has achieved in this field.

 Along with protection and promotion of human rights globally, the OHCHR provides logistical, administrative and substantive support to the work of the United Nations human rights mechanisms, such as the Human Rights Council, including its special mandate holders and the core treaty bodies established by relevant UN conventions.
 Coordination of the reports by Azerbaijan to the human rights treaty bodies and arranging visits of the above-mentioned human rights mechanisms to Azerbaijan constitute an important part of our cooperation with the OHCHR.
-In this regard it worth to mention that, Azerbaijan is one of the few countries that keep their reporting to the human rights treaty bodies up to date.
+In this regard it is worth to mention that, Azerbaijan is one of the few countries that keep their reporting to the human rights treaty bodies up to date.
 This accountability of Azerbaijan, along with other 33 countries was underlined by the High Commissioner as an exemplary attitude during his address to the 35th session of the Human Rights Council of the United Nations (6-23 June 2017).
+Furthermore, the UN High Commissioner for human rights in his oral update during the 38th session of the Human Rights Council of the United Nations (18 June – 6 July 2018) mentioned Azerbaijan among 19 countries actively cooperating with the Special Procedures.